vnaruvan/zephyr-diagnostics-agent/README.md

 This separation allows the core health logic to be tested using a plain C test without requiring Zephyr runtime execution.

-## Current Scope

-This is an app-level Zephyr ramp-up project.

-It does not perform hardware bring-up, flashing, peripheral validation, or custom driver development.
-The current focus is Zephyr application structure, modular C, timers, workqueues, logging, shell commands, testing, and build automation.